 It is believed that 69% of management tasks will be automated by 2024. - ThriveMyWay

 Imagine that.
 Almost 70% of your processes can be automated through the use of the right systems and integrations.
 Your commission payouts, budget management, customer communications, and more can be automated with wholesale inventory management software so really, what is stopping you?

 Automation can be scary because we tend to fall into this “Robots are going to take over” mentality.
 But automation doesn’t need you to get rid of quality employees.
-Instead, it can be used to proactively increase efficiencies for those overworked employees and give them a break from multiple data entries or tedious tasks like sending reminder emails.
-Not only will you employees benefit from automation but so will your customers.
+Instead, it can be used to proactively increase efficiencies for those overworked employees and give them a break from multiple data entry tasks or other tedious tasks like sending reminder emails.
+Not only will your employees benefit from automation but so will your customers.
 Reduced lead times, accurate inventory levels and higher productivity will translate to a better overall customer experience.

 What if I continue with my current processes?

 So, since change is inevitable, it is up to the business owner to implement growth strategies that allow the company to adapt to the environment.
 One example is that many businesses are thinking of allowing remote work even after the pandemic becomes less of a threat to social interaction.
-Adapting to the changes and listening to employees/customers will help you run your business at its most efficiently.
-The 3 phases of change management can help to avoid employee resistance or lack of management support.
+Adapting to the changes and listening to employees/customers will help you run your business as efficiently as possible.
+The 3 phases of change management can help to avoid employee resistance or lack of management support when making a change.